natenka/pyneng-book-en/docs/source/book/08_python_basic_examples/working_with_dicts.rst

     Ethernet0/3    1500
     Loopback0      1514

-The command output is organized in such a way that there is always a line with interface first and then a line with MTU after several lines.
-If you remember the name of the interface every time it appears and at the time when line meets with MTU, the last memorized interface is the one which matches this MTU.
+Command output is organized in such a way that there is always a line with interface first and then a line with MTU after several lines.
+If you remember the name of interface every time it appears and at the time when line meets with MTU, the last memorized interface is the one which matches this MTU.

-Now, if you want to create a dictionary that matches *interface – MTU*, it’s enough to write the values when the MTU was found.
+Now, if you want to create a dictionary that matches *interface – MTU*, it’s enough to write values when MTU was found.

 Working_with_dict_example_2.py file: